RevengerWizard/viper/README.md

 Viper programming language.

-Just a toy compiler to understand how optimizing compilers work.
+Just a toy compiler to understand how compilers work.

 ```
 fn main() : int32